xavdid/website/source/posts/2014-12-16-augmenting-automation-on-ios.html.md

 ---
 title: Augmenting Automation on iOS With the Power of Python and Workflow
+fact: Members of the Sons of Liberty disguised as Mohawk Indians dump hundreds of crates of tea into Boston harbor as a protest against the Tea Act.
+fact_year: 1773
 ---

 > AppShoppper.
 Launch Center Pro.
 IFTTT.
 Pythonista.